GUIDE 2024

 4. What resources would you consult to obtain information about an obscure medical topic?

-The best sources of information about obscure medical topics, or any medical topic in general, are subject matter experts.
+The best sources of information about obscure medical topics, or any medical topic in general, are subject matter experts and expert consultations.

 As you work as a medical writer, you will develop a network of contacts in the industry over time.
 You will learn about experts in the various areas that make up medicine and medical devices.

-So instead of spending a lot of time searching and coming up empty-handed, you should consult the experts, who will point you towards sources of relevant, authentic, and accurate information.
+So, instead of spending a lot of time searching and coming up empty-handed, you should consult the experts, who will point you toward relevant, authentic, and accurate information sources.

 5. What would you do if the task you’ve been given is ambiguous and lacking clarity?